 Posh locale, sensational drinks, and good DJs, Velvet Speakeasy is a basement club with a sizable dose of Old Montreal high roller types prowling the bars.
 On the in-the-know radar since October 2009, Velvet is part trend, part underground, though it's changed over the years, par for the course with most nightlife venues.

 Remember to dress up a little but not too much if you want to look the part.
 Or just wear black.
 But be on-trend.

-- Drink prices are considerably reasonable for Old Montreal, with select wines starting at $9 a glass
+- Drink prices are considered reasonable for Old Montreal, with select wines starting at $9 a glass

 - Beautiful people